 With special menu items that cater to each market’s unique tastes, McDonald’s has accomplished a crucial goal for every established brand: staying relevant.
 No company wants to be the next Kodak – slowly losing touch with its market and then fading into oblivion.
 By continuously striving to introduce unique products into each market, McDonald’s constantly gives its customers new products to get excited about.
 Indeed, some of McDonald’s localised menu items have enjoyed such massive popularity that their unavailability has resulted in a great upset from customers!

 For example, in Singapore, a temporary shortage of McDonald’s Curry Sauce – a staple condiment for McNuggets lovers in the tiny Asian city-state – caused such a great upset that McDonald’s was obliged to assure customers that the disruption was only temporary.
 And when the Curry Sauce was finally restocked, customers reacted with happiness and relief.

-Globalisation and localisation, therefore, make McDonald’s worth talking about even as their core product remains unchanged.
-Not only does McDonald’s strategy represent a keen eye for local tastes, it ensures that McDonald’s is constantly on consumer’s minds – ensuring success across the years and across the globe.
+Globalisation and localisation, therefore, make McDonald’s worth talking about even as its core product remains unchanged.
+Not only does McDonald’s strategy represent a keen eye for local tastes, but it also ensures that McDonald’s is constantly on consumer’s minds – ensuring success across the years and across the globe.

 3.For expansion into China: Discounted & Free McSpicy Wings